-Omar Abudayyeh is a McGovern Institute Fellow at the Massachusetts Institute of Technology where he conducts independent research on investigating novel bacterial defense systems for genome editing and gene delivery properties.
+Omar Abudayyeh is a McGovern Institute Fellow at the Massachusetts Institute of Technology where he conducts independent research on investigating novel molecular tools for genome editing, gene delivery, and cell control.
 He previously was at Harvard Medical School and the Harvard-MIT Health Sciences and Technology program as an MD/PhD student.
 He completed his doctoral work in Feng Zhang’s lab at the Broad Institute of MIT and Harvard, where his research centered on novel CRISPR enzymes for applications in genome editing, therapeutics, and diagnostics.
-In recognition of his technology developments, Dr. Abudayyeh was recognized as 2018 Forbes 30 under 30 in Science and Health Care and Business Insider 30 under 30.
+In recognition of his technology developments, Dr. Abudayyeh was recognized as Technology Review TR35 Innovators, 2018 Forbes 30 under 30 in Science and Health Care and Business Insider 30 under 30.
 Dr. Abudayyeh graduated from MIT in 2012 with a B.S. in mechanical engineering and biological engineering, where he was a Henry Ford II Scholar and a Barry M. Goldwater Scholar.

 Jonathan Gootenberg, Ph.D.